flipz357/smatchpp/README.md

 ### Fast ILP alignment with graph compression

-For using a graph compression to make evaluation much faster, add the flag `--lossless_graphi_compression` in `score.sh`
+For using a graph compression to make evaluation much faster, add the flag `--lossless_graph_compression` in `score.sh`

 ### Fine-grained aspect scoring